Mikezpo/PokeFetch/README.md

 # PokeFetch Web Application
 Welcome to PokeFetch, your gateway to the captivating world of Pokémon!
-PokeFetch is a simple and fun Web Application that allows you to delve into the Pokémon universe by fetching valuable information about your favorite Pokémon.
+PokeFetch is a simple and fun Web Application that allows you to explore the Pokémon universe by fetching valuable information about your favorite Pokémon.

 ## Key Features